cmndrsn/mer-quality/content/survey-items.md

 - Thank you for your time.
 - Further reading: Wang, R. Y., & Strong, D. M. (1996).
 Beyond accuracy: What data quality means to data consumers.
 Journal of management information systems, 12(4), 5-33.
 - Gebru, T., Morgenstern, J., Vecchione, B., Vaughan, J. W., Wallach, H., Iii, H. D., & Crawford, K. (2021).
 Datasheets for datasets.
 Communications of the ACM, 64(12), 86-92.
 - Priestley, M., O’donnell, F., & Simperl, E. (2023).
 A survey of data quality requirements that matter in ML development pipelines.
-ACM Journal of Data and Information Quality, 15(2), 1-39.
+ACM Journal of Data and Information Quality, 15(2), 1-39
+- You may now close this screen.

 #### TODO